cambridge-ceu/csd3/applications/CookHLA.md

 pip install pyliftover==0.4
 ```

-where ~/COVID-19/py37 is our Python virtual environment under Python version 3.7.
+where ~/COVID-19/py37 is our Python virtual environment under Python version 3.7, and pyliftover is the Python liftover package.

 Nevertheless, the dependency directory already contains plink, beagle5.jar (can be renamed into beagle.jar), mach1 and all BEAGLE utilities.